 We recently ran a survey asking our users about their most significant financial challenges in business, and many of the responses surprised us.
-A common theme emerged in the form of a shared sense of uncertainty about what to do with cash.
+A common theme emerged in the form of a shared sense of uncertainty about what to do with the cash they have.

-Business is all about setting up systems, and this post is an attempt to help people figure out what to do with their money through a simple framework I'm calling the Cash Flywheel.
+Business is all about setting up systems, and this post is an attempt to help people figure out what to do with their money through a simple framework called the Cash Flywheel.

 The Flywheel is based on the idea that money consists of two components: cash flow and cash balances.

-However, in a business setting, cash balances tend to be more complicated than simply looking at our bank account.
+In a business setting, cash balances tend to be more complicated than simply taking a look at our bank account.
 After all, our personal finances don't often include things like inventory.

-In a way, the balance sheet provides a 360-degree view of our "balances" by tracking assets we don't typically think of as cash, like inventory, and converting them into cash balances.
+In a way, the balance sheet provides a 360-degree view of our "balances" by tracking assets we don't typically think of as money, like inventory, and converting them into cash balances.

-We'll start building the Flywheel by describing the three main categories of cash on the Balance Sheet: Available cash, Deployed cash, and Anticipated cash.
+Let's start building our Flywheel by identifying the three main "states" in which money exists: Available cash, Deployed cash, and Anticipated cash.

-Available cash is our first building block and represents the money we have available to spend.
-This money can be in the form of a bank balance, but also includes highly liquid investments, like stocks, or lines of credit.
+Available cash is the most fundamental building block and represents the money we have available for use.
+This money is often found in the form of a bank balance, but it can also include highly "liquid" investments, like stocks, or lines of credit.

-We'll monitor the first component of the Flywheel by choosing at least one metric to represent our Available cash balance.
-It's often useful to select a metric that ties the balance of Available cash to the status of the greater system.
+We'll want to choose at least one metric to monitor our Available cash balance.
+It's often useful to select a measure that ties the balance of Available cash to the status of the greater system.

 Potential metrics include:

-Deployed cash is our next metric, and it represents money we no longer have in the bank, but we instead have invested in equipment, inventory, prepaid expenses, or some other useful asset.
+Deployed cash is our second category, and it represents money we no longer have in the bank, but we instead have invested in other assets.
 In essence, it's money we've already used to buy things for the business.
-We can sell these things and convert them back into cash, but that's not a very sustainable activity.
+We can often sell these things and convert them back into cash, but that doesn't tend to be a very sustainable activity.

-The metric(s) for Deployed cash should often reflect how efficiently assets are utilized to generate money for the business.
+The metric(s) we choose for Deployed cash should often reflect how efficiently assets (things) are utilized.

 Potential metrics include:

-Some questions we might consider answering: Where does the business need to invest?
-How efficiently are we using assets to generate cash?
-When should we make additional investments?
+Some questions we might consider answering include: Where does the business need to invest?
+How efficiently are we utilizing existing assets?
+When will we need to make additional investments?

-Anticipated cash is our last area of focus for measuring cash balances.
-It represents money the business expects to receive or pay out in the future.
+Anticipated cash is our last "state" of money, and it represents cash the business can expect to receive or pay out in the future.
 The common theme here is that the money hasn't yet had an impact on Available cash.
-Anticipated cash comes in the form of accounts receivable, accounts payable, debt obligations, and other balance sheet accounts indicating future payments or deposits.
+Anticipated cash comes in the form of accounts receivable, debt obligations, and other balance sheet accounts indicating future payments or deposits.